 DELIVERY POINT(S): At the Glenrock delivery point into the Medicine Bow Lateral facilities of Wyoming Interstate Company, Ltd. (“WIC”).
 Customer to provide to Company, at no charge to Company, all volumes of Fuel Gas required by Colorado Interstate Gas __________ (“CIG”) and WIC to transport the DCQ from the Glenrock delivery point to the interconnect between CIG and Natural Gas Pipeline Co. of America (“NGPL”) at Forgan.

-CONTRACT PRICE (per MMBtu): The NGPL-MidContinent Index minus the Transport Charges for each delivery month (i.e. NGPL-MidContinent Index minus $0.44 plus Fuel Gas).
+CONTRACT PRICE (per MMBtu): The NGPL-MidContinent Index minus the Transport Charges for each delivery month (i.e. NGPL-MidContinent Index minus $0.4445 plus Fuel Gas and ACA).
 “NGPL-MidContinent Index” means the price for natural gas for the applicable delivery month in U.S. dollars per MMBtu published in the first issue in that month by Inside F.E.R.C.’s Gas Market Report, in the table entitled “prices of Spot Gas Delivered to Pipelines”, in the column for “Index” in the row for “NGPL-MidContinent”.
-“Transport Charges” means the sum of (i) a $0.30 demand charge plus all commodity charges and all other applicable charges for CIG under the FERC-approved rate schedule for the CIG expansion, which expansion is the subject of the Precedent Agreements (hereinafter defined) and all associated transport agreement entered into by Buyer with CIG in association with the Precedent Agreements, effective for the delivery Month, for firm transportation service from Cheyenne to Forgan, invoiced by CIG, relative to the DCQ and including WIC transportation charges for CIG Fuel Gas, and (ii) the FERC-approved rate schedule for the WIC Transport, effective for the delivery Month, invoiced by WIC relative to the DCQ.
+“Transport Charges” means the sum of (i) a $0.30 demand charge plus all commodity charges and all other applicable charges for CIG under the FERC-approved rate schedule for the CIG expansion, which expansion is the subject of the Precedent Agreements (hereinafter defined) and all associated transport agreement entered into by Buyer with CIG in association with the Precedent Agreements, effective for the delivery Month, for firm transportation service, invoiced by CIG, relative to the DCQ and including WIC transportation charges for CIG Fuel Gas, and (ii) the FERC-approved rate schedule for the WIC Transport, effective for the delivery Month, invoiced by WIC relative to the DCQ.
 The Transport Charges shall include, but not be limited to, demand charges, commodity charges, and all other applicable charges for CIG and WIC.
 During all periods of Force Majeure hereunder, Seller shall reimburse Buyer for the Transport Charges as invoiced by CIG and WIC.

 PERIOD OF DELIVERY: The Period of Delivery shall commence on the in-service date of the CIG expansion under the Precedent Agreements and ending on the fifth (5th) anniversary thereof.
 If the in-service date of CIG expansion under the Precedent Agreements is earlier than the in-service date of the WIC Medicine Bow Loop expansion, then the Delivery Point hereunder for that time period between the earlier CIG expansion in-service date under the Precedent Agreements and the WIC Medicine Bow Loop expansion in-service date shall become Cheyenne (Rockport) and the Contract Price hereunder shall reflect only deductions for the CIG transport charge portion of the Transport Charges.
-Upon the in-service date of the WIC Medicine Bow Loop expansion the Contract Price hereunder will reflect deductions for all the Transport Charges as defined herein. .
+Upon the in-service date of the WIC Medicine Bow Loop expansion the Contract Price hereunder will reflect deductions for all the Transport Charges as defined herein.

 SPOT PRICE LOCATION: CIG North System